oskariorg/sample-application/README.md

 `oskari-frontend-contrib` repository contains unofficial bundles and applications for Oskari created by the Oskari community.
 If you want to use the contrib bundles, you should clone the contrib repo next to your application repository and take following steps:

+To use the existing code as is you can run `npm install https://github.com/oskariorg/oskari-frontend-contrib.git#[oskari version]`.

+For developing code under `oskari-frontend-contrib` repository you can
-1. Clone the contrib repository: `git clone https://github.com/oskariorg/oskari-frontend-contrib.git`
+1. Clone the contrib repository next to the application repository: `git clone https://github.com/oskariorg/oskari-frontend-contrib.git`
-2. Go to `oskari-frontend-contrib` directory and run `npm install`.
-3. Edit your application's `package.json` by adding `"oskari-frontend-contrib": "file:../oskari-frontend-contrib"` to the dependencies section.
-4. Run `npm install` in your application directory.
+2. Run `npm install ../oskari-frontend-contrib` in your application directory.

-You can then reference contrib components using `oskari-frontend-contrib` the same way you can use `oskari-frontend`.
+In either case you can then reference contrib components using `oskari-frontend-contrib` the same way you can use `oskari-frontend`.

 ### Libraries

-Before adding a library dependency (either under `libraries/` or via NPM), you should check if the library is already included in `oskari-frontend` repo.
-If it is, you can reference it in your bundle.js with eg. `oskari-frontend/libraries/geostats/1.5.0/lib/geostats.min.js`.
-NPM package dependencies defined in `oskari-frontend` repo can be imported directly in code found in this repo eg. Open Layers `import olMap from 'ol/Map';`.
-Note: this is not how node module resolution usually works; it's a special feature of the Oskari build system aimed to avoid library code duplication & version conflicts.
+NPM package dependencies defined in `oskari-frontend` repo are available for use on the application since oskari-frontend provides them as its own dependencies.
+These can be imported directly in code found in this repo eg. OpenLayers `import olMap from 'ol/Map';`.
 To see which packages can be used in this way, see `dependencies` in [oskari-frontend package.json](https://github.com/oskariorg/oskari-frontend/blob/master/package.json).

+Note: There still are some legacy libraries under `oskari-frontend/libraries` that are used from those files instead of npm modules.
+These will be removed in future releases and replaced with modules that can be installed through npm.

-If the library isn't included in `oskari-frontend` repo, you can add it into this repo, either as dependency in package.json (preferred) or under `libraries/`.
-Dependencies under `libraries/` require a reference in bundle.js, NPM dependencies do not; just `import` in your code.
+If the library isn't included in `oskari-frontend` repo, you can add it into the application repo (like this one) as usual and import files from that library like on any software.

 ### Customized application icons

-It's possible to override any icon in `oskari-frontend/resources/icons` with app-specific icons.
-To add icons for your application or to override icons: include a folder named `icons` under the application folder.
+The `icons.png` and `icons.css` under the application folders are pre-generated from icons in `oskari-frontend/resources/icons` and it's possible to override any icon in `oskari-frontend/resources/icons` with an app-specific icon.
+To add icons for your application or to override the built-in icons: add a folder named `icons` under the application folder (e.g. `application/applications/geoportal/icons`).
 To replace an icon provide a png-file with the same name as in `oskari-frontend/resources/icons`.
 For maximum compatibility the pixel size for overridden icon should match the original.
-Any png-files in the app-specific icons folder will be included in the sprite that is generated so this can be used to add icons for app-specific bundles.
+Any png-files in the app-specific icons folder will be included in the sprite (`icons.png` and `icons.css`) that is generated so this can be used to add icons for app-specific bundles however you might want to use SVG-icons instead and this is something that oskari-frontend is moving towards as well.

 After running the production build it's possible to create a customized set of icons for the application by running a command `npm run sprite -- [version]:[application path]` like

     npm run sprite -- 1.0.0:applications

+This will write the customized versions of the `icons.png` and css with the override icons under `sample-application/dist/[version]/geoportal`.
 Note!
-Requires (GraphicsMagick)[http://www.graphicsmagick.org/] to be installed on the server and the "gm" command to be usable on the cmd/bash.\
+Requires (GraphicsMagick)[http://www.graphicsmagick.org/] to be installed and the "gm" command to be usable on the cmd/bash.
 Note!
 You must first run a production build for the application to create the corresponding dist-folder.
-With the example command the sprite will be generated under the `dist\1.0.0\geoportal` folder as `icons.png` and `icons.css`.\
+With the example command the sprite will be generated under the `dist/1.0.0/geoportal` folder as `icons.png` and `icons.css`.
 Note!
-To use the customized icons set your HTML (JSP) on the oskari-server need to link the icons.css under the application folder (default JSP links it from under oskari-frontend/resources/icons.css).
+To use the customized icons set your HTML (JSP) on the oskari-server need to link the `icons.css` under the application folder (default JSP links it from under `oskari-frontend/resources/icons.css`).

 ## Development server

-Run `npm start` for development server with auto reload for JS and hot reload for SCSS.
+Run `npm start` for development server on `http://localhost:8081` with auto reload for JS and hot reload for SCSS.
+This can be used when developing the frontend application and assumes that you have the server running on localhost:8080.

+If you are developing oskari-frontend (have the ../oskari-frontend on package.json) you can use `npm run start:dev` instead.
+This allows autoreloading for files under oskari-frontend as well.

 # Reporting issues

-All Oskari-related issues should be reported here: https://github.com/oskariorg/oskari-docs/issues
+All Oskari-related issues should be reported here: https://github.com/oskariorg/oskari-documentation/issues

 ### FAQ